Jonirulah/FiveM-Artifacts-Updater/README.md

 FiveM Artifacts Updater is just a python script (using webscrap) to update your FiveM artifacts to a build number or the last release of artifacts, made for Linux for people with almost no idea of using it.
 Updating your artifacts should take less than 1 minute to be honest, but I know from experience that some people can take up to 30 minutes to do so, so this script does it for you in less than 10 seconds. ___(5 if you remove the sleeps)___

-Be advised that this won't auto-update your artifacts for you, as of now you have to run it manually, however you are free to modify the script to do so.
+To auto-update artifacts for you, you should run a cron job.

 ## Installation